A Question the Records Can't Answer

 ![]() |

-| The streets of Cres - looks less idyllic close up! |
+| The streets of Cres - looks less idyllic close up!
+Horses in the streets and look at the children in the front - they look poor. |

-1871 English census - I have one record, which may be him.
-The 1871 English Census lists the Czoernig ship as having a A. Sichvich, aged 17, is working as a cook.
-The ship is from Fiume, which is current-day Rijeka, a shipbuilding and port city on the mainland, directly north of Cres.
-The crew has very Croatian names, and the Captain is from Volsca, Austria - modern-day Volosko, near Opatija, Croatia, all close to Cres:
+The Czoernig ship was a bark/barque had a crew of 12 from Fiume/Pecchine that , which is current-day Rijeka, a shipbuilding and port city on the mainland, directly north of Cres.
+The crew has very Croatian names, and the Captain is from Volsca, Austria - modern-day Volosko, near Opatija, Croatia, all close to Cres, so I think it's very likely this was him.

 Dr Ilija Sutalo wrote the book "Croatians In Australia - Pioneers, Settlers and Their Descendants".
 I was able to get a copy of this book from the ANU library, but sadly, it does not reference Gaspar Sigovich or any variation of that name.
 I have written to him for edition 2!